Support at Home

 • Aged 65 or older (50 or older for Aboriginal or Torres Strait Islander people, or people who are homeless or at risk of homelessness).

-For a full list of services that clients can access under the Support at Home Program, visit the Department of Health and Ageing website.
+For a full list of services that clients can access under the Support at Home Program, please review the program service list here.

 Participants are not automatically eligible for services on the service list.
 They must be assessed as needing the service, which will be documented in their notice of decision and accompanying support plan.

-Contributions in the Support at Home system differ from the Home Care Package Program.
-Fees will depend on an individual’s funding level and personal circumstances (whether you are a full pensioner, part pensioner, or self-funded retiree).
+Contributions in the Support at Home program differ from the Home Care Package Program.
+Fees depend on an individual’s funding level and personal circumstances (whether you are a full pensioner, part pensioner, or self-funded retiree).

-A no worse off principle will apply to the contributions arrangements for people who on 12 September 2024, were either receiving a Home Care Package, on the National Priority System, or assessed as eligible for a package.
-These participants will be no worse off because of the reforms and will make the same contributions or lower than they would have had under Home Care Packages Program arrangements.
+A no worse off principle applies to the contributions arrangements for people who on 12 September 2024, were either receiving a Home Care Package, on the National Priority System, or assessed as eligible for a package.
+These participants are no worse off because of the reforms and make the same contributions or lower than they would have had under Home Care Packages Program arrangements.

-No. Support at Home Services are divided into three categories: clinical supports, independence, and everyday living.
-Services in the clinical supports category (e.g., nursing and physiotherapy) will continue to be fully funded by government for all clients.
+No. Support at Home services are divided into three categories: clinical, independence, and everyday living supports.
+Services in the clinical supports category (e.g., nursing and physiotherapy) continue to be fully funded by government for all clients.

 To some extent, yes.
-Clients will be able to save funding between quarters to meet unplanned needs.
-This will be capped at $1,000 or 10% of the value of their quarterly budget (whichever is higher).
+Clients can save funding between quarters to meet unplanned needs, although this will be capped at $1,000, or 10% of the value of their quarterly budget (whichever is higher).

-Individuals assessed as requiring assistive technology and/or home modifications will not need to save up their funds for these services because additional funding will be provided separately through the Assistive Technology and Home Modifications Scheme.
+Individuals assessed as requiring assistive technology and/or home modifications do not need to save up their funds for these services because additional funding is provided separately through the Assistive Technology and Home Modifications Scheme.

-Existing home care recipients with Home Care Package unspent funds balance will retain these funds when transitioning to Support at Home.
-They may be used for ongoing services when their quarterly budget is exhausted, or for the Assistive Technology and Home Modifications Scheme if required.
+Home Care Package recipients as at 1 November 2025 who had an unspent funds balance retained these funds when transitioning to Support at Home.
+They could be used for ongoing services when their quarterly budget was exhausted, or for the Assistive Technology and Home Modifications Scheme if required.

 The Department of Health and Ageing will continue to publish new resources which we feature on our website here for your convenience.